galeradan/qureos-selling-center/README.md

 - Intially used Bootstrap but migrated it to Tailwind (CDN) for the CSS Framework
 - Added ESLint and Prettier for the Frontend test

-Note: Im new to both TypeScript and Tailwind, aiming to improve mastery on these two technologies and the current technologies I know.
+Im new to both TypeScript and Tailwind, aiming to improve mastery on these two technologies and the current technologies I know.